johan-van-eycken/eve-online-industry-tracker/README.md

 Selected SDE tables imported by default from `config/import_sde.json`:
 > More tables can be added by editing `config/import_sde.json`.

+### Flask Backend
+- **API endpoint**: `/refresh_wallet_balances` for refreshing wallet balances.
+- Accepts optional `character_name` to refresh specific character balances.
+- Returns response with updated wallet balances.

 ### Streamlit Dashboard
 - Characters tab: shows cards for each character with images, wallet balance (formatted in ISK), birthday (with age), gender, corporation ID, bloodline ID, race ID, and security status.
 - Database Maintenance tab:
   - Select database and table to view.
-  - Refresh database and table lists.
+  - Refresh database and table lists dynamically.
   - Filter tables using SQL `WHERE` clauses.
-  - Drop tables from database.
+  - Drop tables from the database.

 ### Utils
 - Formatters for ISK, dates with age, and security status rounding.